Paid Sick Time

 A Better Balance is drafting, passing, and implementing laws to guarantee all workers in the U.S. access to paid sick time when they need it to care for themselves and for their loved ones.

-Fighting for Paid Sick Time for All Workers
+Fighting for National Paid Sick Time through the Healthy Families Act

-The federal Healthy Families Act would guarantee workers nationwide the right to earn up to 7 paid sick days a year to address their own health needs or to care for a sick family member.
-The bill was last reintroduced in the House and Senate in 2021.
+In May 2023, Congress reintroduced The Healthy Families Act, which would guarantee workers nationwide the right to earn up to 7 paid sick days a year to address their own health needs or to care for a sick family member.
+We won’t stop pushing Congress to act until this critical bill is law.

 - Fact Sheet: The Healthy Families Act